 Meet Our Senior Leadership Team

-Sally is Head of School at Harper Green.
-She first joined the school in 2014 as Deputy Head Teacher – Director of Pastoral Care.
+Sally is the Headteacher at Harper Green.
+She first joined the school in 2014 as Deputy Headteacher – Director of Pastoral Care.
 Throughout her time at Harper Green she has worked collaboratively with Rivington and Blackrod High School auditing and action planning provisions in both schools.

-She started her career as a Teacher of Geography in 2002 at a rural school in Somerset.
-Here she advance her career from Assistant Head of Year to Head of Year, before joining the Senior Leadership Team.
-After moving to Manchester in 2011, Sally progressed to Assistant Head Teacher – Inclusion at Wright Robinson College before moving to Harper Green.
+She started her career as a Teacher of Geography in 2002 at a rural school in Somerset where she advanced her career from Assistant Head of Year to Head of Year before joining the Senior Leadership Team.
+After moving to Manchester in 2011, Sally progressed to Assistant Headteacher – Inclusion at Wright Robinson College before moving to Harper Green.

-Sally has a degree in Geography, a Masters in Meteorology and Climatology and a PGCSE BILD Geography (through the medium of French) amongst other recognised qualifications.
+Sally has a degree in Geography, a Masters in Meteorology and Climatology and a PGCSE BILD Geography, amongst other recognised qualifications.

 She said, “I initially took up teaching because I loved my subject and missed using it in industry after completing my masters.
 It wasn’t something I’d even thought about doing until that point, and I hadn’t even considered advancing up through middle to senior leadership, but I truly do believe I’ve found my vocation in life.
 I absolutely love working with students and making a difference to their lives and their futures.

-I am privileged to be Head of School at Harper Green, a school I love working at and a community I enjoy being a part of transforming.
+I am privileged to be the Headteacher at Harper Green, a school I love working at and a community I enjoy being a part of transforming.
 I am immensely proud of the school ethos and community we have built up over the last five years and how this has shaped the young people that have come through our doors.

 Staff at Harper Green are truly committed to making a difference to each and every young person at Harper Green, and that is what makes me want to lead it.”